Violence Prevention

 A patent is an exclusive statutory right available to the inventor or inventors of new material.
 As inventors, students may have the right to seek patent protection for their invention (for example, for a product that results from the research documented in their dissertation).

 If students have received support (for example, an appointment as a Research Assistant or Project Assistant) for the work leading to an invention, or used any other university funding, supplies, equipment, or university premises, in the work leading to an invention, they may have obligations that affect their rights to seek patent protection for an invention.
 It is important to discuss patents with their advisor.
-Also, students should review the Intellectual Property Policies and Procedures for University Research document, produced by the Office of the Vice Chancellor for Research.
+Also, students should review the Intellectual Property Policy for Research.

 Research Regulatory Compliance